rwebaz/Liquid-Lessons-Project/docs/pages/Roll-Call.md

 layout: default
 navigation_weight: 9
 ---
-# Issue: Roll Call
+# Roll Call

-## How to Render Data From a Data Store In Jekyll
+How to Render Data From a Data Store In Jekyll

+{% include toc-flammarion.md %}

 ## Solution